LionelDraghi/ArchiCheck/Doc/README.txt

 To update this documentation:
 > make doc

-Needed external software : ploticus, NaturalDocs and sloccount.
+Needed external software : ploticus, NaturalDocs, sloccount and lcov.

 On Debian Linux family :
-> apt install ploticus naturaldocs sloccount
+> apt install ploticus naturaldocs sloccount lcov

 To contribute:
 The easiest way to contribute (at this stage) is to use darcs, and to submit darcs patches, whatever is changed or added in the code, tests, text file, etc.